ClicksCodes/policies/nucleus.md

 # Transcripts

 Transcripts are created when you purge messages or archive a support ticket.
-They are stored in a database and accessed with a 64 character code.
+They are stored encrypted in a database accessible only with a 64 character code and a 48 character encryption key.
+We do not store the key, so if you lose the key we will not be able to restore your transcripts.

-This data can be deleted from /privacy
+All transcripts are permanently deleted from our servers after 30 days although you may still view transcripts that are stored elsewhere (e.g. ones which have been exported to Discord).
+By default we export all transcripts to your Discord logs.

+The data which we store on transcripts can be deleted from /privacy, you must delete exported transcripts or encryption keys yourself as we do not control these.

 # [Mod Notes and History][mod]